aelmosalamy/elmosalamy-blog/content/posts/Apexsurvive Writeup (HTB Cyber Apocalypse 2024)/index.md

 This, I have no answer for.

-I suspect it is something to do with MariaDB transactions or perhaps related to the way `sleep` works.
+I suspect it is something to do with MariaDB transactions, it might be related to the way `sleep` works, or perhaps I misidentified the race condition's critical region.
 Either way, I found this behavior perplexing.
 If someone has an explanation, please let me know in the comments.

-I tried to automate this process using `threading`, looked up samples using `aiohttp` and `asyncio`, but to no avail, same result.
+Next, I tried to automate this process using `threading`, maybe the manual approach was not fast enough?
+It shouldn't have to be fast anyways since we added a sleep there.
+Anyways, I still looked up samples using `aiohttp` and `asyncio` for concurrency, but to no avail, same result.

 ### Winning the Race
 Few more hours passed and I am still staring at the same code.
 I know there is a race condition, I am just unable to exploit it.